memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 :::caution

-Please remember that if you are using Memgraph Platform image, you should pass configuration flags within MEMGRAPH environmental variable (e.g. `docker run -p 7687:7687 -p 7444:7444 -p 3000:3000 -e MEMGRAPH="--log-level=TRACE --query-modules-directory=path/path`" memgraph/memgraph-platform`) and if you are using any other image you should pass them as arguments after the image name
+Please remember that if you are using Memgraph Platform image, you should pass configuration flags within MEMGRAPH environment variable (e.g. `docker run -p 7687:7687 -p 7444:7444 -p 3000:3000 -e MEMGRAPH="--log-level=TRACE --query-modules-directory=path/path`" memgraph/memgraph-platform`) and if you are using any other image you should pass them as arguments after the image name